Holistic Mind -Body Connections:

 -

-In our final week you will consider yourself in relation to others and how all the previous weeks tie together.
+In our final week you will consider emotions.
+Allowing yourself to experience and process your emotions is important.
 We will also focus on releasing emotions and how our bodies hold emotions.

 Week 1: Loving yourself